 Dame Diana Johnson MP has introduced a Sexual Exploitation Bill into the British Parliament.
 If passed, this would establish a Nordic Model approach to prostitution law and policy in England and Wales.
 The Bill passed its first reading on 9 December 2020 and the second reading was scheduled for 5 February 2021 (but has now been postponed).
 More recently, Dame Diana has said she is considering tabling amendments to the same effect to another bill as it goes through parliament.

 If you live in the UK, please contact your MP to ask them to support women and VOTE FOR the Nordic Model approach.
-We have created two options to help you do this:

 How to send your hand-crafted email or letter

 There are several ways you can send your email or letter:

 - Using the Write To Them online portal.

 - Using your normal email programme or by post.
 You can get your MP’s contact details at http://www.parliament.uk/mps-lords-and-offices/mps/.